Ivar Knudsen: Early life

 Knudsen was born to Jens Elsbert Knudsen (1826–1901), a manager of a grocery firm, and Julie Vilhelmine Rønberg (1828–88).
+He was the brother of military physician Morten Knudsen and the women's rights activist Olga Knudsen.
 He trained to be a mechanic in Aarhus and worked in this profession until 1882 when he went to Copenhagen to study at the Technical University of Denmark.
 After finishing his studies in 1887 he was involved in the design of the fortifications of Copenhagen.
 He then worked as a mechanical engineer for the electric utility of Copenhagen.

 Engineering career

 In 1895 he joined B&W as chief mechanical engineer.
 He was promoted to Director of the engine department in 1897 where he started a comprehensive modernization.
 Knudsen realised the potential of the diesel engine as ship propulsion and traveled to Germany to meet Rudolf Diesel who was testing the new engines at MAN AG in Augsburg.
 Consequently B&W obtained the patent rights on the Diesel engine for Denmark.
 The following years saw numerous tests and improvements, eventually resulting in an efficient and reliable machine.
 In 1908 Knudsen became the head of both the machine factory in Christianshavn and the shipyard in Refshaleøen.